-It might be one of the most enlightening “it’s always darkest before the dawn” epics lived.
-In 35 years, transformative spiritual leader, author, and musician Russill Paul has gone from attempting suicide to experiencing a redemptive spiritual rebirth.
-Through his journey, he has taught thousands, a way to exist in a heightened spiritual state while living authentic personal and professional lives.
+In 35 years, transformative spiritual leader, author, and musician Russill Paul has gone from attempting suicide to experiencing a redemptive spiritual rebirth, and, more recently, a dark night of the soul in which memories of childhood trauma have surfaced.
+Throughout his journey, he has taught thousands, a way to exist in a heightened spiritual state while living authentic personal and professional lives.
+This journey continues to evolve and develop new dimensions.

 The decision to reenter the outside world as a deeply spiritual person, and maintain that precious center, has engendered the core of Russill’s revelatory lifestyle platform.
 Russill Paul has architected a life-changing spiritual state rich with joy that’s compatible with life in the bustling “real world” of bills, job pressures, and relationship challenges.
 “This is the new medium for transformation,” he offers.
 His method refreshingly liberates spirituality from 2,000 years of shackling modern-world abnegation such as celibacy, voluntary poverty, and constricting religious dogma.